fedi-e2ee/public-key-directory-specification/Specification.md

 Finally, the entire point of using Transparency Logs is to force attackers to publish their activity, which enables defenders and activists to be immediately aware of the potentially malicious actions.
 You cannot attack the network to impersonate a flammable Actor without risking detection.

+### Availability

+Client software **SHOULD** route Protocol Messages to more than one Public Key Directory, in case of catastrophic outages or data corruption, as outlined in [the threat model](#cosmic-ray-causes-a-bit-flip-on-stored-data-or-the-result-of-a-computation).

+Each Public Key Directory **SHOULD** use a different symmetric key for attribute encryption.
+Fediverse Servers **MAY** accept batches of different Protocol Messages (one for each Public Key Directory), and then fan them out asynchronously.
+Clients **SHOULD** also use a [recent Merkle root](#recent-merkle-root-included-in-plaintext-commitments) from the Sigsum instance tied to that particular Public Key Directory.

+When requesting the public keys or auxiliary data for a specific ActivityPub actor, clients **SHOULD** query multiple Public Key Directories.
+The **RECOMMENDED** behavior is to require a specific entry exists in multiple PKDs to meet some client-side-configurable Quorum, and reject public keys that have not yet been broadcast to, and accepted by, sufficient Public Key Directory servers.

+### Reasoning for Encryption of Protocol Messages from Clients

+If clients seek to hide the contents of any Protocol Message they are sending to the Public Key Directory from the Fediverse Server that hosts their account, this provides a mechanism to prevent an honest but curious admin from comprehending their actions.

+The public key **MUST** be fetched directly from each Public Key Directory.
+Client software **MUST NOT** trust any public key provided by the Fediverse Server.